-This list is of 17 people who seemed to have started a business because they had a friend who liked Japanese candy, so they had to send them some candy to maintain their friendship
+This list is of 17 people who seemed to have started a business because they all had a friend who liked Japanese candy, so they had to send them some candy to maintain their friendship.

 The “About Us” of a lot of these businesses seem to have a similar story as to why they started their business, but I also have a feeling they started it to cash in on the approximately $120 million annual U.S. snack market, or maybe they did it all for friendship.

 If you’re looking for the top candy and subscription boxes, please check out my “Top 5 Japanese Snack and Candy Subscription Boxes” list.

 - What: primarily Japanese candy, drinks, DIY candies, and snacks, but some companies offer more like gachapon (capsule toys), teas, to beauty products.

 - Where: the majority of these companies deliver throughout the world although the U.S. is one of the biggest markets.

 - Who: the companies themselves are not all based in Japan, and some are out of the U.S. and a few in Europe.